 Here’s a photo of a ticket machine on a bus:

 How to use the T-Casual on a tram:

 Transfers and duration of travel:

 IMPORTANT: Keep your ticket flat.
 If the ticket gets bent or torn then it will likely not work.
 You can take your damaged ticket to a TMB Customer Services office (in Diagonal, La Sagrera and Universitat metro stations) and they will issue you with another ticket.
-You could also ask at an office in a metro station — if you’re patient and polite the staff can, though they are not obliged to, issue you with a new ticket with the correct number of journeys.
+You could also ask at an office in a metro station if you’re patient and polite the staff can, although they are not obliged to, issue you with a new ticket credited with the correct number of journeys.